 What is it: Hunter x Hunter (2011)

 Hunter x Hunter (2011) is an adaptation of the famous manga created by Yoshihiro Togashi, which began publication in 1998.
 This anime version, which began airing in 2011, is a reinterpretation of the original material, featuring more modern animation and a narrative more faithful to the manga.
 The plot follows the journey of Gon Freecss, a young boy who discovers that his father, Ging Freecss, is a renowned Hunter.
 Determined to become a Hunter and find his father, Gon embarks on a series of adventures that lead him to make friends, face enemies, and discover more about himself and the world around him.
-The series is known for its character development, complex plots, and thrilling battles, which attract both new fans and those already familiar with the original work.
+The series is known for its character development, complex storylines, and exciting battles, which attract both new fans and those already familiar with the original work.

 Anime Production

-- Aired: 2011 to 2014
+• Aired: 2011 to 2014

 Main Characters